 - Lots of additional features

 - The iOS app is a bit lackluster

 - Paid options are kind of expensive

 Is Bitdefender safe?

-When it comes to safety, Bitdefender is at the top of the world of antivirus software.
+In case you’re wondering – yes, Bitdefender is indeed a safe antimalware application.
+Actually, it’s at the top of the world of antivirus software.
 It even won the AV-Comparatives’ Product of the Year award four times in total – more than any other antivirus program.

 Awards aside, let’ take a look at the most recent Bitdefender virus detection rates.
 According to AV-Comparatives, Bitdefender blocked 100% of threats during the testing period of September-October 2020.
 This included both 0-day and 4-week old malware and viruses.
 It also scored the maximum 6 points in terms of speed.